Creative Commons Kiwi

 CC BY Attribution The user is free to copy, distribute, adapt and use the work for commercial and non-commercial purposes provided appropriate credit is given

-CC BY-ND Attribution — NoDerivatives The user is free to copy, distribute and use the work provided appropriate credit is given, however the work may not be adapted, so the work cannot be translated and must be passed on whole and unchanged
+CC BY-ND Attribution — NoDerivatives The user is free to copy, distribute and use the work provided appropriate credit is given.
+The work may not be adapted or translated and must be passed on whole and unchanged

-CC BY-NC-SA Attribution — NonCommercial — ShareAlike As CC BY-NC, but the user must share any resulting work under the same licence as the original
+CC BY-NC-SA Attribution — NonCommercial — ShareAlike As CC BY-NC but the user must share any resulting work under the same licence as the original